top of page

 Labour hire involves a host organisation using workers from a labour hire agency, for a temporary period of time.
 The first company is responsible for payment and other employee entitlements.
 The second company directs the worker tasks.
 Labour hire workers are “temporary workers.”

-Both the labour hire agency and the host organisation are persons conducting a business or undertaking (PCBUs) and are both responsible for the health and safety of the labour hire worker they provide for work as per Section 19 of the WHS Act.
+Both the labour hire agency and the host organisation are persons conducting a business or undertaking (PCBUs.)
+Each are responsible for the health and safety of the labour hire worker provided for work as per Section 19 of the WHS Act.
 A PCBU is a business entity.
-See here: What or Who is a PCBU? (courtenell.com.au)

 Multiple PCBUs